UPDATED 8 September 2022

 We will continue to monitor news articles and government announcements and include the latest information here.

-WALK IN COVID VACCINATION BOOSTER AVAILABLE AT ROYAL GARDEN
+WALK IN COVID VACCINATION BOOSTER NO LONGER AVAILABLE AT ROYAL GARDEN

 Originally scheduled to cease on 31 July.
-We have received a report from an expat that they are still operating.
-He obtained his booster shot there on 11 August 2022.
+We have received a report from an expat that they are still operating in August.
+However, they have now ceased giving vaccines there.

-The vaccinations are provided by staff from the Pattaya City Hospital (a government hospital) - it may be possible to get booster shots at the Hospital.
+The vaccinations were provided by staff from the Pattaya City Hospital (a government hospital) - it may be possible to get booster shots at the Hospital.

 For more information call 038-103-900 or 038-103-912